neomjs/benchmarks/.github/EPIC-Performance-Showcases.md

 The `examples/grid/bigData` example will be the foundation.
 Our strategy is to leverage the grid's advanced, performance-oriented architectural features to create a showcase that is impossible for main-thread bound frameworks to replicate.

-- **Exploit Virtual Rendering:** The `Neo.grid.Body` is the core component.
-It uses a "buffered" or "virtual" rendering system controlled by `bufferRowRange` and `bufferColumnRange`.
-It only creates VDOM for the visible rows and columns plus this buffer.
-This is the key mechanism that allows the grid to handle 10,000+ records without overwhelming the DOM.
-Our benchmark will push this to its limit, demonstrating that we can handle massive datasets while competitor grids that attempt to render all rows will freeze.
+- **Exploit Virtual Rendering (Fairness Doctrine):** The `Neo.grid.Body` uses a "buffered" or "virtual" rendering system controlled by `bufferRowRange` and `bufferColumnRange`.
+This is the baseline.
+For a fair comparison, all competitor implementations (React, Vue, etc.) **must** use an equivalent best-in-class virtualization library (e.g., `react-window`).
+This focuses the benchmark on architectural differences under load, not on a naive comparison against non-virtualized lists.

+- **Benchmark Scrolling Performance:** With virtualization as the baseline, scrolling performance becomes a primary metric.
+We will programmatically scroll the grid and measure frame rates (FPS) and jank, especially while the "Real-time Feed" or "Heavy Calculation" is active.
+This will directly expose main-thread contention in competing frameworks.

 - **Use Optimized Bulk Updates:** For the "Real-time Feed" test, we will not update records one-by-one.
 We will use the `Grid.Container#bulkUpdateRecords()` method.
 This method is specifically designed to handle parallel updates to multiple records efficiently, likely by batching VDOM changes into a single, optimized update cycle.
 This is a critical performance feature we must highlight.